eurostat/quantile/docs/algorithm.md

 ##<a name="Algorithm"></a>Algorithm

-Nine quantile algorithms are made available, as discussed in Hyndman and Fan's, and Cunnane's articles (see [references](#References)):
+Nine quantile algorithms are made available, as discussed in Hyndman and Fan's, Cunnane's and Filliben's articles (see [references](#References)):

 | `type` |                    description
 |:------:|:--------------------------------------------------------------